 Barley and Sometimes Peat

 Scotch whisky behaves differently, even if some of its DNA has historically found its way into bourbon production.
-When thinking of differences between bourbon vs scotch, consider the barley.
+When thinking of differences between bourbon vs Scotch whisky, consider the barley.
 In the case of single malts, that’s all you can use.
 Maybe the barley has been smoked with peat moss (hello, Islay) or maybe it hasn’t, which is common in Speyside.
 Then there’s the fact that the barley is mashed and subsequently separated from the sweet liquid prior to adding yeast.
 This removes some of the more intense cereal notes that bourbon can take on.

 The malting floor at Highland Park Distillery / Photo Credit: Highland Park

-Scotch mashes are typically fermented a bit cooler than many bourbons which produces different types of aromatics.
+Scotch whisky mashes are typically fermented a bit cooler than many bourbons which produces different types of aromatics.
 It’s a complicated subject so let’s just leave it at that.
 Next the fermented distiller’s beer is distilled in pot stills at least twice.
 The spirit comes out of the still averaging around 70% ABV, which is a smidge higher than that of bourbon.
 The higher ABV off the still as well as a higher barreling ABV (63-65% is typical) favors the maturation of a more subtle and delicate spirit (there are exceptions of course).

 Used vs New Barrels

-Scotch barrels are usually, but not always, sourced from distilleries or wineries that previously used them for something else such as bourbon or sherry.
+Scotch whisky barrels are usually, but not always, sourced from distilleries or wineries that previously used them for something else such as bourbon or sherry.
 Even then, they are often re-charred on the inside, so they aren’t as neutral in character as many folks assume.
 And finally, due to the different types of casks at the distillery’s disposal, there are a lot of options for blending an array of flavors together.
 This is not commonly done in bourbon land because the law says a new charred oak barrel must be used–yes, every time.

 Barrels at Bowmore Distillery / Photo Credit: Bowmore Distillery